hosseinimh/ApiResource/README.md

 ![Logo](https://api-resource.hosseinimh.com/github/img/architecture1.jpg)

 The project uses `API Resources` as `Repositories` to standardize responses.
-It also utilizes Laravel ORM Laravel, Eloquents, for readability and integration.
+It also utilizes Laravel ORM Laravel, `Eloquent`, for readability and integration.

 #### Database
 The project uses `MySQL` which is an open-source relational database management system.